 As teams appeared to fall out of the running — the Lighting signed forward Nikita Kucherov to a $76 million extension and the Dallas Stars had reservations about moving high-end prospect Miro Heiskanen — only Vegas and San Jose remained in the mix.
 The rumors of any trade quieted down and reporters started to retract their earlier claims that a move was all but done.
 NHL insider Elliotte Friedman labeled the whole situation as one that was “in a holding pattern.”
 Then he said, if the ownership were different, Erik Karlsson would like to be an Ottawa Senator.

-All the while, Karlsson stayed quiet, only to make a comment when rumors were he’d decline any trade that included moving to a Canadian city.
+All the while, Karlsson stayed quiet, only to make a comment (Tweet has since been removed) when rumors were he’d decline any trade that included moving to a Canadian city.
 He had to do so after speculation the Vancouver Canucks were interested but immediately shot down as a team Karlsson would never re-sign with.
 The pause on trade talks and the fact Karlsson wasn’t ruling out Canada gave a glimmer of hope to the idea he might want to stay in Ottawa.

 The Melnyk Video